 A title is needed for every PDF/UA document (even a blank one) for it to meet the standard.
 Note that any modifying -create-pdf-pages or -create-pdf-pagersize must appear before -create-pdf-ua-1 on the command line.

 For PDF/UA-2, use -create-pdf-ua-2 instead.

-19.6 Drawing PDF/UA files
+19.6 Drawing on PDF/UA files

 Cpdf can add PDF/UA structure data when drawing on new PDF/UA files.
-For example the following produces a valid PDF/UA-1 file with structure information:
+See chapter 15 for details.